 Based on a survey, you identified that your reps spend about 2 hours each day searching for content across different content sources.
 Reps state they actually lose significant time to sell due to sorting through content chaos.

-Once your decision makers understand what problems you are facing, the goal is to show how the chosen enablement technology will help you solve these identified issues.
+Once your decision-makers understand what problems you are facing, the goal is to show how the chosen enablement technology will help you solve these identified issues.
 A focus on “increasing” or ”decreasing” either a number, percentage, amount of time, money, retention and so on is generally a strong approach that speaks well to your executives.
-Work with your vendor to discuss specific ROI for your organization and collect as much quantifiable outcomes as possible.
+Work with your vendor to discuss specific ROI for your organization and collect as many quantifiable outcomes as possible.
 Be sure to give an honest ROI estimate rather than promising something your new enablement technology won’t be able to accomplish.
-Finally, present a strategy how you will actually measure ROI on an ongoing basis after the technology roll-out.
+Finally, present a strategy for how you will actually measure ROI on an ongoing basis after the technology roll-out.